SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 Rainbow looks at me in shock.
 "What?!"

 She blushes and looks at me uneasily, ears half-folded back.
-"I can't tell whether you are joking or not."
+"I can't tell if you're joking."

 I smile at her.
-"Well, a lady never tells, you'll have to kiss me to find out."
+"Well, a lady never tells, so you'll have to kiss me to find out."

 "What's gotten into you?
 Has somepony put you up to this?"